Medal of Honor Month: Sgt. Leroy Petry

 During a press conference following his induction into the Pentagon's Hall of Heroes, July 13, 2011, Medal of Honor recipient Army Sgt.
 1st.
 Class Leroy Petry describes in detail the combat action of May 26, 2008, near Paktya, Afghanistan, during which he distinguished himself by conspicuous gallantry in saving the lives of two fellow Rangers.
 Petry's right hand was traumatically amputated during the fight and he now uses a state-of-the-art prosthesis, which allows him amazing dexterity.
 DoD photo by R. D. Ward (Released)

 Leroy Arthur Petry is a retired member of the United States Army and a recipient of the prestigious Medal of Honor.
-He earned the award through acts of courage undertaken during a conflict in eastern Afghanistan in 2008.
+He was presented the Medal of Honor for acts of courage undertaken during a conflict in eastern Afghanistan in 2008.

 Background